Two CSCS-based iteration methods for solving absolute value equations: Conclusions

 \section{Conclusions}

-\quad\ In this paper, we have proposed two CSCS-based methods for solving the system of AVEs with non-Hermitian Toeplitz structure.
-Two CSCS-based iterative methods are based on separable property of the linear term $A{\bm x}$ and nonlinear term $|{\bm x}| + {\bm b}$ as well as the circulant and skew-circulant splitting (CSCS) of involved non-Hermitian definite Toeplitz matrix $A$.
-By leveraging the smoothing approximate function, the locally convergence have been analysed.
-Further numerical experiments have shown that the Picard-CSCS and the nonlinear CSCS-like iteration methods are feasible and efficient nonlinear solvers for the AVE.
-Moreover, In particular, the nonlinear CSCS-like method often does better than the Picard-CSCS method to solve AVE is that the smoothing approximate function is introduced in the convergence analysis although is avoid in implement algorithm.
-Hence, to find a better theoretical proof for CSCS-like will be a topics and suitable accelerated techniques \cite{ZZBGHG1,JJZT,HFWPN} in the future research.
+In this paper, we have constructed two CSCS-based iteration methods for solving AVEs (\ref{Ku1}) with non-Hermitian Toeplitz matrix.
+Two CSCS-based iteration methods are based on separable property of the linear term $A{\bm x}$ and the nonlinear term $|{\bm x}| + {\bm b}$ as well as on the CSCS of the involved non-Hermitian positive definite Toeplitz matrix $A$.
+By leveraging the theory of nonsmooth analysis, the local convergence of nonlinear CSCS-like iteration method has been investigated.
+Further numerical experiments have shown that the Picard-CSCS and nonlinear CSCS-like iteration methods are feasible and efficient nonlinear solvers for the AVEs.
+In particular, the nonlinear CSCS-like iteration method often does better than the Picard-CSCS iteration method for solving the AVEs.
+Finally, it is worth mentioning that how to employ suitable acceleration techniques \cite{ZZBGHG1,JJZT,HFWPN} for enhancing the convergence of CSCS-based iteration methods, which are affiliated with the fixed-point iteration, can remain an interesting topic of further research.